s-nandi/wasm-explore/wasm-components/README.md

 wasmtime bin/bycargocommand.wasm
 ```

+Note: The reactor-component cannot be run via `wasmtime bin/reactor-component.wasm` since it expects a `run` to be exported, similarly, `wasmtime bin/bycargoreactor.wasm` does not work either

+## Serving wasi:http/server components

 To serve the server handler built by `bycargoserver`, run:
 ```
 wasmtime serve bin/bycargoserver.wasm
 ```
 If you access `localhost:8080/good` you should see a 200-level response code in the browser dev tools `Network` tab
 Meanwhile if you access `localhost:8080/bad` , you should get a 500-level response code.

-Note: The reactor-component cannot be run via `wasmtime bin/reactor-component.wasm` since it expects a `run` to be exported, similarly, `wasmtime bin/bycargoreactor.wasm` does not work either

 ## Setting up local WASI package dependencies (needed if spinning up a new repo, already checked into this one):